 LDAP Users are created on-the-fly, as they sign in for the first time.
 It is not uncommon however to need to pre-import some or all users that will be using the system, using the “Import from CSV” operation.

-In this case, in order to indicate that the imported users will be authenticated via LDAP, you must set their password to “ldap”.
+In this case, in order to indicate that the imported users will be authenticated via LDAP, you must add the field:is_ldap field and set it to 1.
 For example, the following CSV snippet will import a user that will be authenticated via LDAP:

 Restricting self-signup to only allow LDAP users